Brussels IV; good news for EU property owners?

 If you are that way inclined you can read the regulation in full here.
 Spoiler… it’s VERY long.

 The introduction of this new ruling is another excellent example of why you need to keep your will up to date.
-If you have a will that needs updating or are one of the 30mil+ UK adults that don’t have one at all please contact Future Legal Services on 01322 884665 today.
+If you have a will that needs updating or is one of the 30mil+ UK adults that don’t have one at all please contact Future Legal Services on 01322 664885 today.